shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 3. **Daily Contest Check Schedule**: The bot sets up a daily schedule to check for new contests, typically at 12:00 UTC (configurable via `CONTEST_CHECK_SCHEDULE`).
 4. **Initial Contest Fetch**: The bot immediately fetches upcoming contests from:
    - Codeforces API (public, no authentication needed)
-   - AtCoder contests via Clist.by API (using your Clist.by credentials)
+   - AtCoder contests via multiple sources (Clist.by, direct website, AtCoder Problems API)
 5. **Reminder Scheduling**: For each upcoming contest found, the bot schedules reminder messages at:
    - 1 day before the contest
    - 6 hours before the contest